How do you transition from traditional software security to agile security? Learn how to integrate security into your agile development process.

 You can build security into your waterfall software development life cycle (SDLC) when you have days or weeks to dot your i’s and cross your t’s.
 Don’t have time for that?
 Well then, agile is the fastest way to add add security to your SDLC.

+Agile and traditional security use the same security activities.
 An agile application security approach doesn’t change the touchpoints, because changing the speed of development doesn’t change the types of security bugs or flaws you introduce.
 Continue using the security fundamentals your business is accustomed to:

+The implementation of security steps differs between traditional and agile security.
 Agile processes aren’t special snowflakes.
 They just make process inefficiencies more obvious than their waterfall counterparts.
 Here are a few examples of how:

 Your secure SDLC needs to be as “incremental” as your SDLC.
 However fast you release, your software security risk indicators must fire at the same speed.
 You don’t need to do security testing every minute, but you need to know whether your code has changed enough each minute to merit a security test.
 Your risk indicators will set the threshold for when the codebase has changed enough to require software security activities.
 Some examples of risk indicators: